October 9, 2020

-- If you have a fever or are not feeling well, please stay home and worship through the livestream.
+- If you have a fever or are not feeling well, please stay home and worship online.

-- If you attend in person, we will be insisting that you remain masked and socially distant while entering and exiting the building, that you sit as households at least 6 feet from other households, and that you remain masked through the singing part of worship.
+- If you attend in person, we ask that you remain masked and socially distant while entering and exiting the building, that you sit as households at least 6 feet from other households, and that you remain masked if you sing in worship.

 - Refrain from handshakes, hugs, or being in close proximity to others.

 - If our attendance begins to consistently reach capacity, we will begin to offer multiple in-person services.

 We continue to explore safe timing and procedures to restart other in-person activities, and will keep our congregation informed through our weekly mailouts and Facebook page.
 If you would like to receive those mailouts, contact the church office at 270-274-7174.